CompLab-StonyBrook/mgproc/README.md

 ### File Names

-While batch processing has not been implemented yet, the plan is to simply collect all forest files in a given folder and filter out those that end in `_move` or `_io`.
+While batch processing has not been implemented yet, the plan is to simply collect all forest files in a given folder and filter out those that end in `.move.forest` or `.io.forest`.
-Each remaining file should be of the form `foo.forest` and thus work with `tree_from_file()` as intended.
+Each remaining file should be of the form `foo.tree.forest` and thus work with `tree_from_file()` as intended.
-Of course this strategy will fail whenever a tree specification file has been given a name that ends in `_move`, e.g. `relative_clause_with_move`.
+Of course this strategy will fail whenever a tree specification file has been given a name that ends in `.move.forest`, e.g. `relative.clause.with.move.forest`.
-So avoid giving trees names that end in `_move` or `_io`.
+So avoid giving trees names that end in `.move.forest` or `.io.forest`.

 To Do